scrapy/scrapy/README.md

 We forked the Scrapy open source project which is a web scraper to perform assignment 3 on.

+## Structure
+Our project is devided in 3 main branches.
+1) The `master` branch which has the new tests we've created
+2) The `coverage`branch which has the five functions with their adhoc tool, this branch was useful to see what our adhoc tools outputed before adding new tests
+3) The `coverage and test` branch which has the adhoc tools and the new tests, this branch was useful to see what our adhoc tools outputed after adding new tests

+Moreover there are one additional branch per member who wanted to aim for P+, these branch contain the refactoring of their function.
+You can find more information about this in the refactoring section of this report.

+## Statement of contribution
+In this report you will see for each section 5 sub-sections, one for each group member and their repective function(s) they've worked on.
+As a recap here is our statement of contribution :

+###### AIMING FOR P :
+**Alexander** : worked on _get_form in scrapy/scrapy/http/request/form.py, ....
+**Rached** : ...
+**Marcus** : ...

+##### AIMING FOR P+ :
+**Roxanne** : I worked on process_response in scrapy/scrapy/downloadermiddlewares/redirect.py, I've created an adhoc tool for this function and 4 new tests to improve branch coverage.
+I also refactored this function in the `refactoring_process_response`branch.
+Moreover I've filled the **Structure**, **Statement of contribution** and **Self-assessment: Way of working** sections of this report and added my individual subsection for **Complexity**, **Refactoring**, **Coverage** and **Coverage improvement** sections.

+**Iley** : ...

 ## Onboarding experience

 We started off with Pyspider which made use of a requirements.txt to